What’s In A Name?

-Feeling somewhat successful in having slapped myself out of my rom-com ridiculousness, I stepped up to accept the fact that Lionel Richie and Diana Ross’ song “Endless Love”—declared by Billboard Magazine to be the greatest love-song duet of all time—had never been about my ex husband and me.
+Feeling somewhat proud of myself for having slapped myself out of my rom-com ridiculousness, I stepped up to the plate and accepted that Lionel Richie and Diana Ross’ song “Endless Love”(declared by Billboard Magazine to be the greatest love-song duet of all time) had never been about my husband and me.

-A Funny Thing Happened On The Way To The Recycle Bin …
+But A Funny Thing Happened On The Way To The Recycle Bin …

 So, with that in mind, I set about making an entirely new playlist.
-I started by adding the new song that my humor imp had just suggested as our new theme song.
+I began by adding the song that my humor imp had suggested as the theme song for my now-defunct marriage.

-The Ending Credits
+Roll The Ending Credits